-We have budgeted maintenance capital expenditures of \$5.3 million and expansion capital expenditures of \$2.9 million for the year ending December 31, 2008, excluding acquisitions.
-In addition, we anticipate maintenance capital expenditures of \$2.7 million for our 25% interest in East Texas and \$1.9 million for our 40% interest in Discovery for the year ending December 31, 2008.
-We also anticipate expansion capital expenditures of \$3.0 million for our 25% interest in East Texas and \$5.3 million for East Texas our 40% interest in Discovery for the year ending December 31, 2008.
+We anticipate maintenance capital expenditures of \$8.5 million and expansion capital expenditures of \$164.4 million for the fourth quarter of 2008, including acquisitions.
 We may be required to contribute cash to East Texas and Discovery to cover our respective share of expansion capital expenditures at both East Texas and Discovery.
 DCP Midstream, LLC has agreed to reimburse us for our share of Discovery's capital expenditures for the Tahiti pipeline lateral.
 The board of directors may approve additional growth capital during the year, at their discretion.

-Our capital expenditures, excluding acquisitions, totaled \$9.2 million and \$3.4 million, including maintenance capital expenditures of \$0.8 million and \$0.6 million, and expansion capital expenditures of \$8.4 million and \$2.8 million, during the three months ended March 31, 2008 and 2007, respectively.
+Our capital expenditures, excluding acquisitions, totaled \$23.0 million and \$11.6 million, including maintenance capital expenditures of \$3.7 million and \$1.9 million, and expansion capital expenditures of \$19.3 million and \$9.7 million, during the nine months ended September 30, 2008 and 2007, respectively.
 In conjunction with the acquisition of our investments in East Texas and Discovery, we entered into an agreement with DCP Midstream, LLC whereby DCP Midstream, LLC will reimburse East Texas for 25% of certain East Texas capital expenditures, and will reimburse us for 40% of certain Discovery capital expenditures, as defined in the agreement, from July 1, 2007 through completion of the capital projects, for a period not to exceed three years.
 We also have an agreement with certain producers whereby these producers will reimburse us for certain capital projects completed by us.
-As a result, during the three months ended March 31, 2008, we had an increase in receivables of \$0.3 million related to collections of maintenance capital expenditures from DCP Midstream, LLC and producers.
-As a result, our total maintenance capital expenditures net of reimbursements were approximately \$0.5 million for the three months ended March 31, 2008.
-For the three months ended March 31, 2007, our change in receivables and collections of maintenance capital expenditures from DCP Midstream, LLC and producers were not significant.
+As a result, during the nine months ended September 30, 2008 and 2007, we had an increase in receivables of \$0.2 million for both periods, related to collections of maintenance capital expenditures from DCP Midstream, LLC and producers.
+As a result, our total maintenance capital expenditures net of reimbursements totaled approximately \$3.5 million and \$1.7 million for the nine months ended September 30, 2008 and 2007, respectively.